 Reach Falls

 Reach Falls is not to be missed.
 Forty minutes east of Goblin Hill, these are pristine falls, with crystalline pools, hidden chutes and cool waters for swimming in a tropical rain forest.
 Your guest letter or our map will give you more information about how to reach the falls.
-This trip could be combined with a visit to Long Bay.
+This trip is ideally combined with a visit to Long Bay.

 Blue Hole

 The deep blue water, its natural underground springs, and the luxuriant, almost primordial vegetation around the Lagoon make it a unique location.
-It is a fifteen-minute walk down the hill from Goblin Hill.
-If you are approached by vendors on the road or near the Lagoon and are not interested in making a purchase, a firm but polite “No, thank you” may be required.
-There is no charge for using the road.
+It is a fifteen-minute walk down the hill from Goblin Hill; cars are not allowed.
 At the Lagoon's very end to the right, there is a small pool created where a stream flows in to the Lagoon.
-The Lagoon is not formally open and is going to be regulated by the Jamaica National Heritage Trust.
-This will incorporate regularizing of rates, licensing of vendors, and meeting environmental concerns.

 Rafting on the Rio Grande